girlbandgeek/kpop-monday-playlist-builder/README.md

 # kpop-monday-playlist-builder
-Create a YouTube playlist from videos submitted to a hashtag on Mastodon
+Create a YouTube playlist from videos submitted to a hashtag on Mastodon.

 ## Summary
 This is a little script I hacked together for fun as a result of my participation in the KpopMonday hashtag on Mastodon.
 Each week on Monday a theme is posted, and participants post YouTube videos of K-pop songs that match the theme.
-I thought it would be fun to create a playlist for each week and post it at a dedicated location.
+I thought it would be fun to create a playlist for each week and post it at a dedicated bot account.
 This script is the result of that effort.

 ## General Requirements
-- python3 (I am running this with python 3.12.3 on MacOS 11.7.10)
+- Recent python3 (I am running this with python 3.12.3 on MacOS 11.7.10)
 - modules: Mastodon.py, dotenv
 - google specific modules: google-auth, google-auth-oauthlib, google-api-python-client

 ## Mastodon Requirements
 - Account on a Mastodon server
-- In the Mastodon account, add an application with read/write privilege
+- In the Mastodon account, add an application with read/write privilege and generate the API keys
 - Add the Client_key, Client_secret, and access_token in the .env file as shown in env.EXAMPLE
 - Keep these secrets safe, and do not post in code repository or other insecure location